ARM-software/gator/README_Streamline.txt

 *** Purpose ***

 Instructions on setting up ARM Streamline on the target.
-The gator driver and gator daemon are required to run on the ARM linux target in order for ARM Streamline to operate.
+The gator driver and gator daemon are required to run on the ARM Linux target in order for ARM Streamline to operate.
 The driver should be built as a module and the daemon must run with root permissions on the target.

 *** Introduction ***

-A linux development environment with cross compiling tools is most likely required, depending on what is already created and provided.
+A Linux development environment with cross compiling tools is most likely required, depending on what is already created and provided.
 -For users, the ideal environment is to be given a BSP with gatord and gator.ko already running on a properly configured kernel.
 In such a scenario, a development environment is not needed, root permission may or may not be needed (gatord must be executed with root permissions but can be automatically started, see below), and the user can run Streamline and profile the system without any setup.
 -The ideal development environment has the kernel source code available to be rebuilt, usually by cross-compiling on a host machine.
 This environment allows the greatest flexibility in configuring the kernel and building the gator driver module.
 -However, it is possible that a user/developer has a kernel but does not have the source code.
 In this scenario it may or may not be possible to obtain a valid profile.